Subscribe to our Gay Travel Newsletter here

 It should come as no surprise Sir Edmund Hillary—one of the first two men to ever surmount Everest—was a proud Kiwi.
-On this all-gay South Island adventure we’ll explore Hillary’s very own backyard, hiking the same mountains, gorges and temperate rainforests the famous mountaineer did.
-We’ll kayak both a glacier-fed lake and a stunning sound, keeping our eyes peeled for pods of bottlenose dolphins and sunbathing fur seals.
+On this LGBTQ New Zealand South Island adventure we’ll explore Hillary’s very own backyard, hiking the same mountains, gorges and temperate rainforests the famous mountaineer did.
 And for the real adrenaline junkies, we’ll have the opportunity to bungee jump and/or hang glide in Queenstown, aka The Adventure Capital of the World.
 Now what’s the Māori word for “yeehaw”?

 If you’d like to extend your time in Kiwi Country, consider joining our New Zealand: North Island Cultural Adventure.
-The all-gay relaxed adventure directly precedes this tour and the two are intended to be booked together.
+The relaxed adventure directly precedes this tour and the two are intended to be booked together.
 Alternatively, this tour is easily paired with our Australia: Summer Down Under tour.

 Kia Ora!
 Welcome to Christchurch, New Zealand.
-From the airport you will be transferred to our Joining Point Hotel.
-Upon arrival you’re welcome to unpack and relax after (likely) a very long journey.
-Please join us this afternoon for a group meeting and get familiar with your fellow travellers and fabulous local Guide.
+Please join us this afternoon for a group meeting at 4PM and get familiar with your fellow travellers and fabulous local Guide.
 Then we’ll enjoy a tour of vibrant Christchurch before our official Welcome Dinner.